japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

 Appending [partitionSchema] [partitionValues]
 ```

 .
-Requests `VectorizedParquetRecordReader` to link:spark-sql-VectorizedParquetRecordReader.adoc#initBatch[initBatch]
+Requests `VectorizedParquetRecordReader` to spark-sql-VectorizedParquetRecordReader.md#initBatch[initBatch]

-. (only with <<supportBatch, supportBatch>> enabled) Requests `VectorizedParquetRecordReader` to link:spark-sql-VectorizedParquetRecordReader.adoc#enableReturningBatches[enableReturningBatches]
+. (only with <<supportBatch, supportBatch>> enabled) Requests `VectorizedParquetRecordReader` to spark-sql-VectorizedParquetRecordReader.md#enableReturningBatches[enableReturningBatches]

 .
-In the end, the function gives the <<spark-sql-RecordReaderIterator.adoc#, RecordReaderIterator>> (over the `VectorizedParquetRecordReader`) as the `Iterator[InternalRow]`
+In the end, the function gives the <<spark-sql-RecordReaderIterator.md#, RecordReaderIterator>> (over the `VectorizedParquetRecordReader`) as the `Iterator[InternalRow]`

-With link:spark-sql-VectorizedParquetRecordReader.adoc[Parquet vectorized reader] disabled, the function does the following:
+With spark-sql-VectorizedParquetRecordReader.md[Parquet vectorized reader] disabled, the function does the following:

 .
 FIXME (since Parquet vectorized reader is enabled by default it's of less interest currently)